What is Autonomic Cognitive Rehabituation Training (ACRT)?

 How does ACRT work?

 The therapy embodies both physiological and psychological approaches.
 Our thoughts and emotions are closely linked to our bodily responses and behaviour.
 Events in our daily lives trigger thoughts that in turn give rise to emotions that change both our bodily stress responses and our behaviour.

 Psychological treatments, such as Cognitive Behavioural Therapy (CBT), argue that psychological distress is caused by distorted thoughts (or thinking habit) that trigger negative emotions and unhelpful behaviours.
-CBT helps you identify these distorted thoughts and correct them so that you can have more realistic and balanced way of thinking.
+CBT helps you identify these distorted thoughts and correct them so that you can have a more realistic and balanced way of thinking.

 ACRT extends this CBT model by also taking a more holistic account of the role of the body in the expression of emotional feelings and thoughts, and by working directly on physiological aspects of well-being.
 Published research shows that more than 80% of people with epilepsy consider stress and anxiety to be a major factor in causing seizures.
 It is therefore very important to understand the mechanisms of how the mind, brain and body interact.
 Drug treatments on their own cannot give this understanding.

 Using ACRT, you will see how your body responds to your thinking and emotion.
 By receiving visual feedback about how your body reacts, you will be able to train yourself to become more sensitive to your bodily reactions and control your body’s state of alertness.
 Through this process, you will also learn how to stabilize your emotion.